top of page

 • Combustion byproducts

-• Ducted Hoods: Exhaust air outside the building.
+• Ducted Hoods: These systems exhaust air outside the building.

-• Ductless Hoods: Use filters to recirculate cleaned air back into the space.
+• Ductless Hoods: These units use filters to recirculate cleaned air back into the space.

 Functional Considerations for Range Hood Design

-When selecting or designing a range hood system, the following aspects should be evaluated:
+When selecting or designing a range hood system, consider the following factors:

-• Airflow (CFM): The volume of air moved per minute.
-Higher CFM is needed for solid fuel cooking devices, heavy cooking loads, or large areas.
+• Airflow (CFM): The volume of air moved per minute is critical.
+Higher CFM is essential for solid fuel cooking devices, heavy cooking loads, or large kitchens.

-• Ductwork Design: Shorter, straight duct runs improve efficiency.
-NYC mechanical code prohibits flex duct use in most cases.
+• Ductwork Design: Shorter and straight duct runs can significantly improve efficiency.
+NYC mechanical code prohibits the use of flex duct in most cases.

-• Noise Level: Especially important in residential applications.
+• Noise Level: This is especially important in residential applications.

-• Make-Up Air: In tightly sealed buildings, exhausted air must be replaced to prevent negative pressure.
+• Make-Up Air: In tightly sealed buildings, exhausted air needs replacement to prevent negative pressure.

-• Fire Suppression Systems: In commercial kitchens a fire suppression system integrated with the range hood is required by code for Type I hoods, which are installed where cooking appliances produce grease or smoke as a result during operation.
-These systems are essential for safety and must comply with NYC Fire Code and NFPA 96 standards.
+• Fire Suppression Systems: In commercial kitchens, a fire suppression system integrated with the range hood is required by code for Type I hoods.
+These hoods are designed where cooking appliances produce grease or smoke during operation.
+Fire suppression systems are crucial for safety and must comply with NYC Fire Code and NFPA 96 standards.

 NYC Mechanical Code (Chapter 5 – Exhaust Systems)

-• M505.1: Domestic kitchen hoods must discharge outdoors unless listed and labeled for recirculation.
+• M505.1: Domestic kitchen hoods must discharge outdoors unless they are listed and labeled for recirculation.

-• M505.3: Commercial cooking operations require Type I or Type II hoods, depending on cooking equipment used.
+• M505.3: Commercial cooking operations require Type I or Type II hoods, based on the cooking equipment used.

 NYC Fire Code